kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

 author: Mariam Fahmy
 description: "Using CEL Expressions in Kyverno Policies"
 ---
 Kyverno, in simple terms, is a policy engine for Kubernetes that can be used to describe policies and validate resource requests against those policies.
-It allows us to create Policies for our Kubernetes cluster on different levels.
+It allows us to create policies for our Kubernetes cluster on different levels.
 It enables us to validate, change, and create resources based on our defined policies.

 A Kyverno policy is a collection of rules.
 Whenever we receive an API request to our Kubernetes cluster, we validate it with a set of rules.